Calvinverse/service.provisioning.controller/architecture.md

 * Communication with other services
 * Invocation of tooling

 Bootstrapping will be important.

+* Done via a Terraform or Helm script to deploy all the required services
-How are we going to do that?
+* How are we going to deal with certificates and secrets etc.

-* No services will be available
-* Bootstrapping can be a command with some options that determine the location where the local container is deployed to using a terraform script of some kind to generate the initial resources
-* Deploy to a k8s cluster somewhere.
-From there we can have all the actual services.
-  * Need some way to record what is being created and store that in the database
-  * Also need some way to migrate data from one database to another
 * Bootstrap should work just from a repo, i.e. all you have done is `git clone` so the bootstrap script should be able to
   * Build the application, possibly into a docker container